frederic-perez/AmE-dictionary/data/idioms.md

 __right the wrong__ _Don Quixote believes he’s destined to right the wrongs of the world._
 __right up (one’s) alley__ Ideally suited to one’s interests. _This course seemed right up my alley when I signed up for it, but it ended up being dreadfully boring._
 __rile up__ :two: To cause someone or some group to become particularly excited and animated, especially in an angry or irritated manner.
 A noun or pronoun can be used between “rile” and “up.” _Seeing that kind of injustice on the news always riles me up to no end._
-__ring a bell__
+__ring a bell__ :three::hammer: _Does that ring a bell with you?_
 __ring someone’s bell__ __3__ To sexually attract or arouse someone; to bring someone sexual gratification or satisfaction. _That redhead from across the bar has been ringing my bell all night._ _He looks mighty fine, all right.
 I’d like to take him home and ring his bell!_
 __ring true__ To seem or sound true, sincere, or authentic. _Her moans of pleasure somehow don’t ring true._
 __ring up__ _Ringing up sales._
+__ringer__ _n_ The obvious choice; the one identical to the one you have; the best match; the best match for one’s needs; the most likely choice. _That’s the best horse racing today.
+It’s a ringer if I ever saw. one._
 __rinse and repeat__ :two: (rinse, repeat; lather, rinse, repeat; wash, rinse, repeat)
 __rip (someone or something) to shreds__
+__rip off__
 __rip-snorting mad__ Extremely angry and agitated; infuriated. _My mom was rip-snorting mad when I came home drunk at 2 AM._ _You’ve got to learn to stay out of the boss’s way when he gets rip-snorting mad like that._
 __ripen up__ To grow ripe; to become mature enough to harvest or pick. _Make sure you plant your tomatoes in a spot that gets plenty of sunshine, or else it will take a whole lot longer for them to ripen up._
+__ripped to the tits__ _adj_ (ripped off one’s ass, ripped to the nuts, ripped to the gills) Very intoxicated by drink, drugs or a combination.
 __ripple effect__
 __rise from the ashes__ To recover after a serious failure.
+__road to nowhere__
 __rob the till__ To steal the earnings of a shop or restaurant from out of its cash register. _Just remember, this place has insurance, so if anyone comes in with a gun looking to rob the till, you don’t offer up any resistance, OK?_ _I hear Janet was fired from her last job for robbing the till._
 __rock (one’s) world__
 __rock bottom__ :two::hammer:
 __rock solid__
-__rock the boat__ :nine: To do or say something that might endanger a stable situation or upset the status quo. _None of my family members are fighting with each other right now, so please don’t rock the boat by bringing up politics or any other controversial topics._
+__rock the boat__ :nine::m: To do or say something that might endanger a stable situation or upset the status quo. _None of my family members are fighting with each other right now, so please don’t rock the boat by bringing up politics or any other controversial topics._
 __rocket science__ :three: A pursuit, activity, or endeavor that requires extraordinary skill or intelligence.
 Most often used in the negative to imply the opposite. _Look, all you need to do is reformat the hard drive on your computer.
 It isn’t rocket science!_
 __rocky road__ A difficult period of time. _Bob’s been going down quite a rocky road since his divorce._
 __rocky start__ :three::hammer: